CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Hargreaves Component Structure
 ------------------------------
-Hargreaves is an Evapotranspiration model, that is simple in practical use, requires only two easily accessible parameters, temperature and solar energy. the total incoming extra terrestrial solar radiation is calculated as a function in julien day.
-The Hargreaves component need three input exchange items  (Maximum-Minimum-Average) daily Temperature, and gives an output exchange item (Daily Evapotranspiration)
+Hargreaves is an Evapotranspiration model, that is simple in practical use.
+It requires only two easily accessible parameters, temperature and solar energy.
+The total incoming extra terrestrial solar radiation is calculated as a function in julien day.
+The Hargreaves component need three input exchange items  (Maximum - Minimum - Average) daily Temperature, and gives an output exchange item (Daily Evapotranspiration)

 Getting stared with Visual C#
 ------------------------------